Design history · Typefaces

 1983

-Neue Haas Grotesk digital restoration, Christian Schwartz 2010
+Neue Haas Grotesk digital restoration specimen, Christian Schwartz for Font Bureau, 2010

 Neue Haas Grotesk (digital restoration, Christian Schwartz)